bquach1/csc4332_programs/README.txt

 Language: Java
 Testing Framework: JUnit

+Project is set up with VSCode with Java project Maven setup.

 Main Java file can be found in src/main/java/com/bowler/Bowler.java, main testing file can be found in src/test/java/com/bowler/BowlerTest.java.